electronicsleep/AutoNagios/README.md

 #### You may want to also setup graphite and graphana or prometheus for custom dashboards or monitoring from a service level instead of server level issues to get a larger view of systems health and hit count.

-Next setup greylog and elk stack for more advanced logging.
+Next setup graylog and elk stack and loganalizer for more advanced logging.

 Hope this saves someone some time.